 • Be admitted as a degree-seeking student with net tuition and fee charges above the Veteran Affairs’ annual maximum rate as posted at http://www.benefits.va.gov/gibill/yellow_ribbon.asp .

 • Be eligible for CH.
 33 Post-9/11 G.I.
 Bill education benefits at the 100% level.

 • Maintain good academic standing at Logan University.

 • Provide proof of eligibility to Logan’s certifying official.

-Student veteran that have been selected for the Yellow Ribbon Award will receive funding each year you remain in your current program of study as long as the University continues to renew its agreement with the VA.
+Student veterans that have been selected for the Yellow Ribbon Award will receive funding each year they remain in their current program of study as long as the University continues to renew its agreement with the VA.
 Logan has the right to reduce awards or discontinue the Yellow Ribbon Program at the end of each academic year.

 Yellow Ribbon contributions will not be adjusted after the last day to drop classes without a W assigned, typically the end of the second week of classes.
 Any costs accrued due to adding or dropping classes after that date each trimester will be your responsibility.

 Note: Logan University may be required to show proof of academic progress to the VA upon request and does not require prior approval from the student veteran to maintain compliance with VA regulations.